 - Make handmade goods: There’s always a market for quality handmade goods.
 Knit items, soap, candles, jewelry and other goods sell really well on online platforms.

-- Take private commissions: If you have fine art skills — whether in painting, drawing, sculpture or otherwise — you can make good money accepting commission work.
+- Take private commissions: If you have fine art skills — whether in painting, drawing, sculpture or another art form — you can make good money accepting commission work.

 - Etsy: Set up an online store, organize your inventory and orders, and print shipping labels all through this platform.
 It’s also a great place to browse other creatives’ wares.